 NetSPI’s host-based penetration test reduces organizational risk and improves network security

 Standard network penetration testing engagements may not provide comprehensive insights into the vulnerabilities that exist in your baseline system images and Citrix deployed desktops.

-During host-based penetration tests, NetSPI performs a deep dive review of baseline workstation and server images used to deploy systems to the corporate environment.
-The service includes testing of system drive encryption, group policy configurations, patch levels, service configurations, user and group roles, 3rd party software configurations, and more.
+During host-based penetration tests, NetSPI tests system drive encryption, group policy configurations, patch levels, service configurations, user and group roles, third party software configurations, and more.
 It also includes a review of the systems and applications for common and known vulnerabilities.
 NetSPI supports host-based penetration testing of most Windows, Linux, z/OS, and MacOS variations.
 Also, testing can be conducted against physical hardware, virtual machines, or virtual desktops.

 Types of Host-Based Penetration Testing Services